DPBandA/job-management-tracking-system/doc/Development.md

 # Purchasing (Financial Administration)
 - Impl getPurchaseReqStreamContent() to use purchaseReq template and not job costing.
+   * Close busy wait icon when finish export PR.
+Use the setProces*** in FinanceManager.
 - Complete PR and PO forms and impl auto generation from menu "Forms" menuitems.
 - Populate PurchaseOrder with PR.
 - Impl "Actions" menu for general messages and for the PO to request